 Wisconsin Supreme Court candidates debate as voting begins

-Wisconsin voters have a chance to cast ballots in person starting Tuesday in the state’s high stakes Supreme Court race, the same day the two candidates were meeting for their first and only debate two weeks before election day

 MADISON, Wis.
-(AP) — Wisconsin voters had a chance to cast ballots in person starting Tuesday in the state’s high-stakes Supreme Court race, the same day the two candidates were meeting for their first and only debate two weeks before election day.
+(AP) - Wisconsin voters began casting ballots in person on Tuesday in the state’s high-stakes Supreme Court race, hours before the two candidates were slated to meet for their only debate two weeks before Election Day.

 Both candidates were urging their supporters to vote early during the period that runs through April 2.
-Midday on Tuesday, Republican-backed Dan Kelly and Democratic-supported Janet Protasiewicz were debating in a race to decide majority control of the court with abortion access, legislative redistricting, voting rights and other issues at stake.
+The contest between Republican-backed Dan Kelly and Democratic-supported Janet Protasiewicz will decide majority control of the court, with abortion access, legislative redistricting, voting rights and other issues at stake.

 Protasiewicz, a Milwaukee County judge, is running as a staunch supporter of abortion rights.
-Wisconsin's ban on nearly all abortions, which was enacted in 1849 — a year after statehood, is being challenged in court.
-The case is likely to be decided by the state Supreme Court later this year or next.
+Wisconsin’s ban on nearly all abortions, which was enacted in 1849 - a year after statehood - is already being challenged in court and will likely land before the state Supreme Court later this year or next.

 Kelly, a former state Supreme Court justice, has long ties to the Republican Party, having previously worked for Republicans, including advising fake electors who met in 2020 to try and cast the state’s electoral votes for Donald Trump even though he lost.